 - How will you know what each child needs to reach his or her potential?

-- How can you tell if curriculum is appropriate to meet each child's individual needs?
+- How can you tell if the curriculum is appropriate to meet each child's individual needs?

 - How can you be respectful of and responsive to children and families of different cultures?